M4X40/BlenderUmapGuides/BlenderUmap2.rst

 I **HIGHLY RECCOMEND** to fully read this guide and not skip anything unless told explicitly so.
 This is for you, not to waste your time.

 *Side Note for Github Users: The building process only documents how to do it on windows.
-A MacOS / Linux guide may come at a later date, but is not guarenteed.*
+A MacOS / Linux guide may come at a later date, but is not guaranteed.*

 ----